-Aegilops: Promising Genesources to Improve Agronomical and Quality Traits of WheatSubmit Manuscript no this topic Topic Articles: 0
+Aegilops: Promising Genesources to Improve Agronomical and Quality Traits of WheatSubmit Manuscript on this topic

 The Aegilops genus is the closest wild relative of Triticum which includes cultivated forms of wheat.
 It contains eleven diploid, ten tetraploid and two hexaploid species with six different genomes (D, S, U, C, N and M).
 Because Aegilops species have never been domesticated they preserved considerable genetic diversity including adaptation to a wide range of ecological conditions, including abiotic stresses (salinity, drought, frost and heat), which are not tolerated by wheat.
 Similarly, several Aegilops accessions have resistance to fungal pathogens of wheat, including leaf-, stem- and yellow rusts and powdery mildew.
 The identification of new gene variants related to biotic or abiotic stress resistance should therefore allow the use of these wild gene sources for improving the stress tolerance of wheat.
 However, neither the mechanisms nor the genes responsible for the abiotic and biotic stress tolerances have been sufficiently studied in Aegilops accessions and work on this topic is urgently required to facilitate their exploitation.